 It’s not that I’ve grown up or evolved more common sense.
 It’s just that after nearly 30 years, the pain and exhaustion are starting to win.
 It makes me sad.
 It makes me less me.
 Nonetheless, when I spot a new diplodocus on the horizon, I have no intention whatsoever of being sensible.
 And this is what Christine Miserandino’s spoon theory is all about.

 To listen to the video What is spoon theory for chronic illness and disability, watch the video above (if the CC icon is not on your screen, tap the screen to make it appear)

-Aphra Pell was born slightly too long ago in the UK, to a family with a dilapidated cottage, dogs and cats, and a lot of books.
+Aphra Pell, author of "What is spoon theory for chronic pain?" was born slightly too long ago in the UK to a family with a dilapidated cottage, dogs and cats, and a lot of books.